 Randy Orton and Tommaso Ciampa were not and are not building toward a match.
 That might be nice, but what happened on Twitter will likely stay on Twitter.

-At the moment Orton and Christian are involved in bit of a cliffhanger storyline.
+At the moment Orton and Christian are involved in a bit of a cliffhanger storyline.
 It will be interesting to see where things go from here.
 Odds are Randy Orton will keep posting whatever he likes on social media as long as he things it’s funny.

 Tags: Randy Orton